-BWP electric system provides power to approximately 53,133 customers across 17 square miles within the city limits.
+BWP electric system provides power to approximately 53,000 customers across 17 square miles within the city limits.
 Burbank is known as the media capital of the world and is home to two of the world's largest studios: Warner Bros.
 Entertainment and The Walt Disney Company.
-The city is also home to thousands of smaller businesses, many of whom moved to Burbank in the early 1990s after the aerospace industry contracted and real estate became more available.
+The city is also home to thousands of smaller businesses, many of whom moved to Burbank in the early 1990s after the aerospace industry contracted and more real estate became available.
 These businesses have come to expect cost-effective and reliable electrical service, as well as additional services such as fiber optic networking.

 Burbank has a vibrant residential community, with a housing mix of about 18,750 single-family homes that range from post-World War II bungalows to two story view homes.
 There are about 28,850 multifamily homes.
-In total, BWP currently serves 46,173 residential, 5,629 small commercial, 1,088 medium commercial, 156 large commercial, and 87 extra-large customer accounts.
+In total, BWP currently serves 46,148 residential, 5,495 small commercial, 1,269 medium commercial, 161 large commercial, and 82 extra-large customer accounts.
+These customer class counts are the 3-year average through 2022.